flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/ils-indicator.md

 ### ILS Message

-This appears to the right of the localiser deviation scale, and flashes amber when the approach mode is armed and the LS display is not selected.
+This appears to the right of the localizer deviation scale, and flashes amber when the approach mode is armed and the LS display is not selected.

 !!! info ""
     Currently not available for the FBW A32NX for Microsoft Flight Simulator

 ## Non Precision Approaches

-There is no localiser deviation scale.
+There is no localizer deviation scale.

 This appears when in the approach phase and when either FINAL is armed or engaged or a non ILS approach has been entered.
 They are displayed in the approach or go around flight phase, until the MDA has been reached, or the MAP or runway has been sequenced.
 They give the vertical deviation from the path set out by the FMGC.

-Each scale graduation represents 100 feet and the range is ± 200 feet.
+Each scale graduation represents 100 feet, and the range is ± 200 feet.
 These are horizontal bars instead of dots.

 Note that if the LS pushbutton is pressed, the glide deviation has priority over the vertical deviation information.
 As long as V/DEV display conditions are met, and the LS pushbutton is selected, an amber V/DEV message flashes above the glide scale.

 !!! info ""
-    Currently the FlyByWire A32NX is only capable of ILS approaches.
+    Currently, the FlyByWire A32NX is only capable of ILS approaches.
 RNP-RNAV will be available once the custom Flight Management System has LNAV and VNAV capabilities.

 ---
 [Back to Interactive PFD](index.md){ .md-button }